 How do you say “no” to your boss effectively?
 It is important that your goals are made known to your boss up front.
 Then, if you are asked to do something out of alignment with your plan, you need to explain the reasoning to your boss.
 This will show that you have the internal direction and focus on discerning what is most productive, which is a great trait in a leader.
 You definitely want to be proactive and take on opportunities that will benefit you, but being able to identify what is not beneficial is important as well.

 How does learning to say “no” contribute to work-life balance?

 Saying “yes” all the time can lead to job burnout and unnecessary stress.
 We all have a pretty good idea of what we can handle and what we cannot.
 Unfortunately, we can’t do it all and it becomes necessary to say “no.” Saying “no” can help with your work-life balance by allowing you to take control of your schedule instead of letting your schedule take control of you.

 Saying “no” when you need to will allow you to have other opportunities for creative, interesting ideas and a stress-free work experience.
-For more tips on important job skills, try the KnowledgeCity courses: Finding Work-Life Balance and Time Management.
-Get started today with a FREE TRIAL.
+For more tips on important job skills, try the KnowledgeCity courses: Coping With Stress in the Workplace and Time Management.
+Get started today with a Free Demo.

 Subscribe to Our Newsletter